burst-apps-team/burst-wiki/the-burst-api.md

 Get the block IDs of all blocks forged (generated) by an account in reverse block height order.

--   *firstIndex* is a zero-based index to the first block ID to retrieve (optional)
--   *lastIndex* is a zero-based index to the last block ID to retrieve (optional)
--   *requireBlock* is the block ID of a block that must be present in the blockchain during execution (optional)
--   *requireLastBlock* is the block ID of a block that must be last in the blockchain during execution (optional)

 **Response:**

 -   *blockIds* (A) is an array of block IDs